How to Buy Saga Shares UK in 2022 – A Beginner’s Guide

 Saga also runs the UK’s best selling monthly magazine, the Saga Magazine, which has a total circulation of 627,000 and a monthly readership of over one million.
 This fundamental shift in Saga’s strategy can change the direction of the company.

-Another reason for buying shares of Saga is that the company pays dividends to its shareholders.
+The company pays dividends to its shareholders.
 In 2020, investors of Saga received a dividend yield of 3.10%, and the company, so far, has shown a track record of consistent payments.

 Saga plc states on its website that dividends typically paid twice a year, and these can be paid directly to investors’ bank accounts or clients can reinvest the dividends through a Dividend Reinvestment Plan (DP).

-Saga insurance business has started the year well and is not expected to be negatively impacted by the coronavirus outbreak.
 Overall, the company has reported solid results with revenues of £797.30, almost in line with analysts’ expectations.

 Looking ahead, analysts predict that the company is expected to significantly increase its sales in 2023.
 Having said that, time will how Saga will be affected by the COVID-19, and whether the company can prevail a second wave of the virus.